 Finally, meeting in person gives your client more time to think about the project.
 Clients are super busy, and it’s easy for them to let a project that is conducted solely by email slip through the cracks.
 If you have a scheduled meeting with them in person, they are forced to at least take that time to ponder your project.
 This has saved me (and my clients) a lot of time too.

 12. Outsource Work That You’re Not Good At or Don’t Enjoy

 As a freelancer, you often start out having to be a jack of all trades, from accounting, HR, shipping, and I.T. to sales and marketing.
 Some of these things you may enjoy.
 Some not.
 Some you may be good at, some not.
 As you gain experience (and hopefully, income), you should think about outsourcing some of these tasks.

-If you get stuck on a tough problem, take a break.
-There have been more than a few times when I came up with a solution to a hard problem when I just stopped and went for a jog.
-Don’t waste time if you’re not making progress.
+If you get stuck on a tough problem, take a walk.
+There have been more than a few times when I came up with a solution to a hard problem after I went for a walk.
+Don’t waste time “working” if you’re not making progress.
 Do something else – household chores, walk the dog, or whatever, and come back to it.

 Everyone is different, so these are things that work for me.
 What tips do you have?
 What are your top secrets for being productive at home? – Brian